What is the Babbasa Equal Opportunity Ambassador Network?

 What if one of my preferred challenges isn’t available right away?

-Mentoring and delivering a learning experience are the only two challenges that you may not be able to engage with straight away.
+One-to-one mentoring and delivering a learning experience are the only two challenges that you may not be able to engage with straight away.
 We however keep you on our contact list for when the opportunity arises over the course of the year.
+As mentioned above, we also run monthly Mentor Clubs that you are welcome to join throughout the year and offer more ad-hoc mentoring support to young people there.

-You will also be added to our EOA Slack channel, where you will regularly receive information about live opportunities to support young people and any other relevant events and activities.
+You will also be added to our EOA email list, where you will regularly receive information about live opportunities to support young people and any other relevant events and activities.
 You could also be invited to attend one of our employability workshops, where appropriate, to observe, support and get a feel for the questions that young people typically ask.

 When can I start my challenges and do you check in on progress?